 - Small class sizes that ensure you receive personalized attention.

 - A variety of courses offered in different formats, including honors, independent study, online and hybrid.

 - An opportunity to learn more about the field of psychology through Psi Beta Honor Society or the annual Midwest Institute for Students and Teachers of Psychology conference.

-"Through COD’s scholarship, I’m able to further my education and I could not be more grateful.” - Savannah SantosRead COD Story
+"Through COD’s scholarship, I’m able to further my education and I could not be more grateful.” - Savannah SantosSavannah's COD Story

 Get Started Today

-The first step to getting started in the Psychology program is to apply for admission.
+The first step to getting started in Psychology is to apply for admission.

 - Demonstrate familiarity with major concepts, theoretical perspectives, empirical findings, and historical trends.